 Conference Football Comes To Eastbourne.

 2004/05 proved to be the arguably the most memorable in the Club's history to date, and certainly as Eastbourne Borough FC.
 Once again, ambitions were limited to survival in Conference South and, after a dreadful start that saw Borough at the bottom of the table at the end of August, it looked as though fears of the Club's ability to cope at a higher level were well founded.
 A remarkable turnaround was to follow however, with Garry Wilson twice picking up the Manager of the Month award, and guiding the team to 5th place, and into the play-offs, despite an arduous run-in that saw them play 3 times in 5 days.
 The final table showed that only runaway winners Grays Athletic had a better goal difference over the season, and significantly failed to beat Borough in the 2 league fixtures.
-In the play-off quarter final, Borough turned around a half-time deficit at Thurrock to win 4-2; before traveling to Cambridge City where the League runners-up were comprehensively beaten 3-0.
+In the play-off quarter final, Borough turned around a half-time deficit at Thurrock to win 4-2; before travelling to Cambridge City where the League runners-up were comprehensively beaten 3-0.
 Over 1,000 Borough supporters made the 500 mile round trip to Stoke City for the North v South Play-off Final against Altrincham, but it wasn't to be, and a last minute Scott Ramsay penalty wasn't enough to prevent a 2-1 defeat.
 League attendances were up by more than 20% with Borough "officially' the 32nd best supported club in Non-League football.

 After the euphoria of the 2004/05 season expectations were high amongst supporters, many of whom had experienced nothing but success, no-one involved at the Club had ever been involved in a relegation battle.
 For 2005/06 Garry Wilson assembled what many considered to be the Club's strongest ever squad and, after an opening day victory at Bishop's Stortford and a good win at Cambridge City, all boded well.
 However, it wasn't long before a catalogue of crippling injuries began to seriously undermine the team's performances with Wilson seldom able to pick the same side twice.
 The pattern of what was to follow was set at St. Albans City in early September, where Borough crashed 5-0.
 The remainder of the season was spent hovering nervously above the relegation zone, largely due to injuries but also some very inconsistent performances.
 Although Borough recorded a good Boxing Day victory over Lewes and performances generally improved in the New Year, it wasn't until the side won at Welling United in April that Conference South survival was all but assured, a 6-2 win at relegated Maidenhead on the penultimate day of the season confirming Conference status as Borough eventually finished in 17th place.